Help at animal sanctuary in Germany in exchange for food and accommodation

 • 1) to do justice to all animals permanently

-• 4) just to take a break for a short or a long time.
+• 4) to allow someone to take a short or long break

 Benefits

-• 1.You will learn a lot about the care and about animals in general.
+• A volunteer kissing a horse at Gnadenbrothof Ziegenhain animal sanctuary in GermanyLearning about care and about animals in general.

 Diet

-We are vegetarians, so you cannot eat meat here!
+Vegetarian household: The host says they are vegetarians, so you cannot eat meat there.

 CONTACT DETAILS